stylo-app/stylo/README.md

 Stylo aims at creating a pleasing user experience for account creation and recovery.
 An account you create on Stylo can be recovered directly on Subkey or Polkadot.js/apps wihtout having to deal with account derivation.
 While the critical parts (key management and signing) are similar to what Parity Signer has as of v4.5.3, a significant part of the code base has been re-written to ease the maintainance.

-### What Stylo brings:
+### What Stylo brings compared to Signer:
-- Unless you are an advanced user, you will not have to deal with "derivation paths"
+- It is user friendly.
+E.g unless you are an advanced user, you will not have to deal with "derivation paths"
 - Review what you are signing.
 This feature used to be part of Parity Signer but was removed starting with v4.2
 - Choose your account based on the identicon
-- Arbitrary message signing
+- Arbitrary message signing (allows participatin in crowdloans for network requiring you to sign terms and conditions)

 ## Getting Start